rajitbanerjee/data-science-ucd/README.md

     - Save the collected dataset in JSON format for subsequent analysis.
 - Data Preparation and Analysis:
     - Load the stored JSON dataset, and represent it using an appropriate structure.
-    - Apply any preprocessing steps that might be required to clean, filter or engineer the dataset before analysis.
+    - Apply any pre-processing steps that might be required to clean, filter or engineer the dataset before analysis.
     - Analyse, characterise, and summarise the cleaned dataset, using tables and visualisations where appropriate.
     - Summarise any insights which you gained from your analysis of the dataset, and suggest ideas for further analysis.